Relative Calabi-Yau structures and ice quivers with potential

 so that $A$ is quasi-isomorphic to the ordinary algebra $H^0(A)$.

-We write $A^e$ for the {\em enveloping algebra} $A\ten_k A\op$.
-Recall that $A$ is {\em smooth} if $A$ is perfect in $\cd(A^e)$ and that $A$ is {\em proper} if its underlying complex lies in $\per k$.
-Equivalently, $A$ is proper if and only if its homology $H^p(A)$ is finite-dimensional for all integers $p$ and vanishes for all $|p|\gg 0$.
+We write $A^e$ for the {\em dg enveloping algebra} $A\ten_k A\op$.
+Recall that $A$ is {\em smooth} if $A$ is perfect over $A^e$ and that $A$ is {\em proper} if its underlying complex is perfect over $k$.
+The dg algebra $A$ is proper if and only if its homology $H^p(A)$ is finite-dimensional for all integers $p$ and vanishes for all $|p|\gg 0$.
 The following proposition is proved in Lemma~4.1 of \cite{Keller08d}.
 We include our own proof for the convenience of the reader.
 Recall that a $k$-linear category is $\Hom$-finite if all morphism spaces between its objects are finite-dimensional over $k$.

 \begin{proposition} Suppose that $A$ is smooth. \begin{itemize} \item[a)] The subcategory $\pvd A$ is contained in $\per A$. \item[b)] The subcategory $\pvd A$ is $\Hom$-finite. \end{itemize} \end{proposition} \begin{proof} a) Let $M$ be an object in $\pvd A$.
 Then the underlying complex of $M$ lies in $\per k$ and therefore, the object $M\lten_k A$ lies in $\per A$.
 Since $A$ is perfect over $A^e$, the object $M \liso M \lten_A A$ lies in the thick subcategory of $\cd(A)$ generated by $M\lten_A A^e \iso M\lten_k A$ and so in $\per A$.